jlherren/andeo-lunch/README.md

   development, set this to a small value like `100` to simulate a realistic network lag which allows to more easily see quirks it causes in the app.

+## Root level scripts

+Run these from the root directory.

+- `yarn check` Performs various checks that should be run before committing, including:
+    - Check for duplicate Yarn packages
+    - Lint all the code
+    - Run the backend tests

 ## Backend scripts

-Run these from the `backend/` folder.
+Run these from the `backend/` directory.

 - `yarn serve` Launch backend
 - `yarn serve:watch` Launch backend with auto-reload on file changes